‘Burn it all down’: How Myanmar’s military razed villages to crush a growing resistance

 Now, around 2 million square feet have burned, according to The Post’s analysis of available imagery.
 That represents roughly 30 percent of Thantlang, or about 600 of the town’s 2,000 buildings.
 Almost all of the town’s shops and businesses were destroyed, according to the Chin Human Rights Organization.

-Since the September fires, the military has burned significant portions of at least three other villages, including civilian homes and religious buildings, and

-ed more than 10 civilians, among them Christian leaders in Chin state.
+Since the September fires, the military has burned significant portions of at least three other villages, including civilian homes and religious buildings, and killed more than 10 civilians, among them Christian leaders in Chin state.
 The targeting of religious minorities also recalls the Rohingya campaign, the subject of a genocide investigation by the International Court of Justice.

 “The orders are simple: just clear the insurgency,” said Hin Len Piang, a former clerk to the deputy commander in charge of the Chin state operation who defected from the military in October over moral opposition to these tactics.
 Ground troops, he said, were granted “total immunity.”